 I recently read a book by one of the FBI's top negotiators and so much of what he offered in the book resonated with me as a parent.
+Yes, you read correctly, this FBI agent taught me a great deal about negotiating with kids.

 You're with me, right?